-ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) Building En (0 0.20) E-1: Continue the all-electric requirement for new residential construction.
-Adopt an all-elec nt for new non-residential construction to take effect by 2026. tric BE 1.1 Continue to enforce the adopted Hayward Electrification Ordinance for new residential buildings banning natural gas.
-2030: 5,392 2045: 18,761 BE 1.2 Adopt an ordinance, reach code, or zero NOx threshold, effective January 1, 2026, that establishes mandatory requirements that all newly constructed buildings avoid natural gas use by 2026.
+ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) Building Er nergy E-1: Continue the all-electric requirement for new residential construction.
+Adopt an all-electric requirement for new non-residential construction to take effect by 2026. tric BE 1.1 Continue to enforce the adopted Hayward Electrification Ordinance for new residential buildings banning natural gas.
+2030: 5,392 2045: 18,761 BE 1.2 Continue to monitor the 9th circuit court of appeals of the CRA vs City of Berkley ruling.
+Based on current legislative feasibility, establish mandatory requirements to eliminate natural gas in all newly constructed buildings by 2026.
 BE 1.3 Compile case studies conducted by BayREN, the Building Decarbonization Coalition and other relevant sources that show cost effective strategies for electric buildings by prototype and detail the cost savings associated with all-electric construction.
 Share the information on the City's website.
 BE 1.4 Partner with BayREN to provide/share technical resources, including hosting workforce development training for installers, local contractors, and building owners/operators, to discuss benefits and technical requirements of electrification within Hayward.
-Promote the cost savings, environmental benefits, and versatility of electrification to builders, property owners, and contractors on the City website and at the City permit counters. - BE 1.5 Engage with stakeholders, both internal stakeholders, such as City staff and officials, and external stakeholders, such as local developers and community groups regarding the purpose and impact of the Hayward Electrification Reach Code and to identify equity concerns. - BE 1.6 Engage with an organization such as Building Decarbonization Coalition to work with local building industry stakeholders in educating developers and other stakeholders on new appliances and approaches to building electrification. -
+Promote the cost savings, environmental benefits, and versatility of electrification to builders, property owners, and contractors on the City website and at the City permit counters.
+BE 1.5 Engage with stakeholders, both internal stakeholders, such as City staff and officials, and external stakeholders, such as local developers and community groups regarding the purpose and impact of the Hayward Electrification Reach Code and to identify equity concerns.
+BE 1.6 Engage with an organization such as Building Decarbonization Coalition to work with local building industry stakeholders in educating developers and other stakeholders on new appliances and approaches to building electrification.